History of music

 Historically, religions have often been catalysts for music.
 The Vedas of Hinduism immensely influenced Indian classical music, and the Five Classics of Confucianism laid the basis for subsequent Chinese music.
-Following the rapid spread of Islam in the 6th century, Islamic music dominated Persia and the Arab world, and the Islamic Golden Age saw the presence of numerous important music theorists.
+Following the rapid spread of Islam in the 7th century, Islamic music dominated Persia and the Arab world, and the Islamic Golden Age saw the presence of numerous important music theorists.
 Music written for and by the early Christian Church properly inaugurates the Western classical music tradition, which continues into medieval music where polyphony, staff notation and nascent forms of many modern instruments developed.
 In addition to religion or the lack thereof, a society's music is influenced by all other aspects of its culture, including social and economic organization and experience, climate, and access to technology.
 Many cultures have coupled music with other art forms, such as the Chinese four arts and the medieval quadrivium.
 The emotions and ideas that music expresses, the situations in which music is played and listened to, and the attitudes toward musicians and composers all vary between regions and periods.
 Many cultures have or continue to distinguish between art music (or 'classical music'), folk music, and popular music.

 Origins

-Music is regarded as a cultural universal, though definitions of it vary wildly around the world and throughout history.
+Music is regarded as a cultural universal, though definitions of it vary depending on culture and throughout history.
 As with many aspects of human cognition, it remains debated as to what extent the origins of music will ever be understood, with scholars often taking polarizing positions.
 The origin of music is often discussed alongside the origin of language, with the nature of their connection being the subject of much debate.
 However, before the mid-late 20th century, both topics were seldom given substantial attention by academics.
 Since the topic's resurgence, the principal source of contention is divided into three perspectives: whether music began as a kind of proto-language (a result of adaptation) that led to language; if music is a spandrel (a phenotypic by-product of evolution) that was the result of language; or if music and language both derived from a common antecedent.

 There is little consensus on any particular theory for the origin of music, which have included contributions from archaeologists, cognitive scientists, ethnomusicologists, evolutionary biologists, linguists, neuroscientists, paleoanthropologists, philosophers, and psychologists (developmental and social).
 Some of the most prominent theories are as follows: